 Small Hay Operations Have Big Needs

-With the cost of hay near record highs, more small-acreage farmers are cutting and baling themselves.
+More small-acreage farmers are cutting and baling themselves.
 Two farmers explain how they not only save money, but also how they produce a better-quality product.

 By Sabra Morris | Photos By L.G.
 Patterson

 Most days, from 5 a.m. to 1:30 p.m., you can find Galen Hammann working what might be called his first shift.
 He’s an assistant engineer at the Truman Hotel in his hometown of Jefferson City, Mo.
 “We cut the grass, paint, work on anything and everything—electrical, plumbing, stoves, refrigerators, we do it all,” he says.

 By mid-afternoon, he’s working closer to home on his 185-acre farm, where he raises about 80 head of cattle a year, as well as oats, wheat and hay—a mixture of fescue, orchardgrass, brome and clover—to use as feed for his cow/calf operation.
 Hammann, who, among his many other duties, is also the assistant chief of the local volunteer fire department, estimates he sells 25 to 30 head of cattle per year at weaning age.
 No matter what he’s up to, the work usually doesn’t stop until dark, if not later.

 That’s much the same story for Ken Thalman.
 Living and working about a three-hour drive east from Hammann, Thalman is a full-time postal employee in Centralia, Ill., who, in addition to his day job, grows grass hay on 18 acres of his 40-acre spread.
 “Normally, I start work [for the post office] around 6:30 a.m., and I can be done by 3 to 3:30,” he says.
 “At that time, I head back to our place.
 Around the ranch, there are just numerous things that have to be done on a daily basis.”